 Keep Opponent’s Return Average Under 3 Yards

 Covering a punt and making sure the returner gets no yards is crucial in the punt game.
-Oftentimes, the returner will catch the football or at least try to gain yards.
+Often, the returner will catch the football or at least try to gain yards.
 It’s our job to make sure he doesn’t gain any yards.

 Here are some rules on punt:

 - The first contact made on the opponents return man needs to be the last contact made